sl101/TEL-Ran-Diploma-project/README.md

 - react-icons,
 - uuid,

-For deploy project to GitHub Pages using gh-pages dependencies
+- For deploy project to GitHub Pages using gh-pages dependencies

+- For page routing, the Outlet component is used.

+- For switch to the ProductListPage, which can display different content, the useLocation hook is used, which defines in state a pointer to the content.